 On December 7, 1857, when the free-staters took over the Legislature, they convened in Lecompton.
 But they didn’t stay.
 Instead, they adjourned to Lawrence’s Babcock & Lykins Building on Massachusetts Ave.

 However, the new free-state majority had boycotted Lecompton’s constitutional convention.
 With predictable results, the Lecompton Constitution supported slavery.
-With the free-staters again boycotting, the ratification election was also predictable.
-The pro-slavery voters approved the Constitution.
+With the free-staters again boycotting, the ratification election was also predictable: The pro-slavery voters approved the Constitution.

 Minneola, the 24-hour capital

-Gov. James W. Denver vetoed the bill, but the Legislature overrode him.
+Governor James W. Denver vetoed the bill, but the Legislature overrode him.
 Minneola’s promoters had six weeks to ready their Kansas territorial capital.
 Like Reeder before them, Fuller and his friends failed.

-On March 23, 1858, the Legislature came to Minneola.
 Over 24 hours of debate, all the places that desired to be the capital fought against Minneola.
 Minneola lost, and the Legislature left for Leavenworth.
 Minneola lived on for a time as the Franklin County seat, but eventually, Ottawa won that battle.
 Because the Legislature had removed the town’s mainstay, people moved the buildings to other places.

 Visiting the Kansas Territorial Capital Trail: Minneola was one mile east of Centropolis at the Stafford and Iowa Road intersection.
 (Present-day Minneola, Kan., is in Clark County.)
 The Franklin County Historical Society in Ottawa has the door of Minneola’s Governor’s Mansion in its collection.
 The would-be state capitol moved to Second and Main in Ottawa.
 The building later burned.